Water adsorption in silica

 The number of oxygen atoms from water molecules (i.e. the number of molecules) will be printed in the file numbermolecule.dat.

-Let us delete the overlapping water molecules, and print the positions of the remaining atoms in a .lammpstrj file by adding the following lines to input.lammps:
+Let us delete the overlapping water molecules, and print the positions of the remaining atoms in a .lammpstrj file by adding the following lines into input.lammps:

 delete_atoms overlap 2 H2O SiO mol yes